I’ve had a website in one-form-or-another for nearly twenty years now—an eternity in the online world.

 A lot of information to sift through if you start out and want some information to kick-start the learning curve.

-Here’s a quick compilation for people starting and getting to the pertinent material quickly.
-I think these articles provide a good general overview and foundation of skills for anyone looking to get more into hiking, backpacking, or camping.
+Here’s a quick compilation for people starting and quickly getting to the pertinent material.
+I think these articles provide an excellent general overview and foundation of skills for anyone looking to get more into hiking, backpacking, or camping.

 The Synopsis